fuzzygroup/blog/_posts/2020-04-20-taking-control-of-one-s-workaholic-tendencie.md

 And with that I speak up:

-> I resolve to "I shall work no amount of time, per week, greater than 40 hours for these people."
+> I resolve to "I shall work no amount of time, per week, greater than 40 hours for this project.
+My wife, family, health and my sanity demand it."